-If you select EAM software that fits your organization, get buy-in from all relevant stakeholders, and implement the system properly, an EAM system can be an invaluable tool that achieves productivity, savings, and streamlines asset management.
+Enterprise asset management (EAM) software can be an invaluable tool if you select a product that fits your organization, get buy-in from all relevant stakeholders and implement the system properly.
+Taking these necessary steps helps ensure the software will achieve productivity, save dollars and streamline asset management.
 However, there are a number of potholes on the road to efficiency that can prevent the effective utilization of EAM software within a company.
-The following are 5 mistakes that organizations must avoid when using EAM software.
+The following are five mistakes that organizations must avoid when using EAM software.

 - Thinking only of current requirements.
-Many organizations do not consider potential growth or expansion to new locations when selecting and implementing EAM software, but selecting software with only your current needs in mind can become an unmitigated disaster if expansion does take place.
+Many organizations do not consider potential growth or expansion to new locations when selecting and implementing enterprise asset management software, but selecting software with only your current needs in mind can become an unmitigated disaster if expansion does take place.
 While many EAM packages on the market can be scaled to multiple sites and allow for quick expansion, that is not always the case.
-For this reason, it is important to consider any potential changes that could occur in the future prior to using EAM software.
+For this reason, it is important to consider any potential changes that could occur in the future prior to using thesoftware.

 - Not updating EAM software with current data.
 All stakeholders in an organization must remember that any software is only as good as the data it contains.
 EAM software is not a magic pill that will automatically solve all maintenance problems.
 Rather, it is a tool that centralizes important information about assets and streamlines maintenance processes, but only to the degree that the data entered into it is accurate.
 New assets, new asset classes, and all maintenance activities must be recorded in the software for it to be of use.